AlbaXIII/golden-goose-tutoring/README.md

         ![testimonial page example mobile size](readme-images/testimonials-mobile.PNG)

     * There are four testimonials on the page, with the contributors names in bold and favicon quotation marks at the start and end for flair, and to punctuate the text blocks.
     * At the bottom of the page is a link to Google business reviews, where encourages users to add their own reviews of the service.
 This link is presented in the same style as the contact button from the home page to draw the eye of the user whilst maintaining visual consistency.
-As the businiess would develop, more examples would be added to the page.
+As the business would develop, more examples would be added to the page.

         ![testimonial page review link mobile size](readme-images/testimonials-review-mobile.PNG)